-With a name like Sustainable Northwest Wood, we're expected to have some solid answers for what sustainable forestry entails.
-We are frequently asked this question by people who wish to learn more about where their wood comes from and how to make it better.
+With a name like Sustainable Northwest Wood, we're expected to have some solid answers for what "sustainable" means to us.
+We are frequently asked this question by people who wish to learn more about where their wood comes from and how to make better choices.

 2. Restoration - Modern forestry must do more than just minimize the harm to the forests that produce our wood.
 We believe that in order for our forests to continue to yield sustainable quantities of high-quality, high-value wood, foresters must work to improve their ecological health.
 When poor forestry practices are implemented, unhealthy trees become prone to destruction from pests like the mountain pine beetle or from catastrophic fires.
 By working to restore the ecological health of the forest, we produce healthier, bigger trees that are more resistant to pests and fire.
 This is why we prefer wood from restoration projects like The Nature Conservancy's Ellsworth Preserve in Washington or Camp Adams in Molalla.
 This is also why we so strongly support juniper: its harvest helps restore the grassland ecosystem of the high desert.